txstate-etc/mediadepot/README.md

 * `CASURL` This is the address of the CAS server.
 An example would be `https://login.example.edu`, however, note that some universities require the cas path added to the end like `https://login.example.edu/cas` as their tomcat application is not running under the ROOT path but under rather the cas directory.
 * `SSL_CERT_FILE` /etc/ssl/certs/ca-certificates.crt
 * `SSL_CERT_DIR` /etc/ssl/certs
-* `CERTS_PUBLIC` This is the location of the public cert for mediadepot DOMAIN
+* `CERTS_PUBLIC` This is the location of the public cert for mediadepot `DOMAIN`
-* `CERTS_PRIVATE` This is the location of the private key for the mediadepot DOMAIN
+* `CERTS_PRIVATE` This is the location of the private key for the mediadepot `DOMAIN`
 * `RUST_LOG` This is used to define the logging level.
 Example of info level logging: "media_depot=info"

 ## ROOTDIR subdirectories:
-* `/resources` This is where the images, css, and other files that support the user interface reside.
+* `/static` This is where the images, css, and other files that support the user interface reside.
-* `/private` This is where the SSL certificates are stored.
-Note that the application expects to use SSL and will not start without them.
-* `/vcms` This is where all the created video content will be placed.
+* `/vcms` This is where all the created video content will reside.
 The filesystem is broken up into user id's.
 All user video content will be placed within a library directory under the associated user directory.

 ## docker examples:
 ```
-docker build --target deploy -t ${TXSTATE_REGISTRY}/mediadepot:1.0.0 .
+docker build --target deploy -t ${TXSTATE_REGISTRY}/mediadepot:2.0.0 .
-docker run --rm --env-file ~+/www/env.txt --read-only -v ~+/www:/var/lib/www:ro -p 127.0.0.1:8443:8443 --name mediadepot ${TXSTATE_REGISTRY}/mediadepot:1.0.0
+docker run --rm --env-file ~+/www/env.txt --read-only -v ~+/www:/var/lib/www:ro -p 127.0.0.1:8443:443 --name mediadepot ${TXSTATE_REGISTRY}/mediadepot:2.0.0
 ```

-## Possible future design ideas

-### Trash implementation:
-The option to manage a trash directory has come up a few times.
-Currently a cron job runs at night that clears out older media after a few weeks.
-A simple way to implement this feature is to have the template filter/hide the files that extend past the client's public "purge" date.
-The admin interface that request the json feed will still send the full list of available files and thus all existing files may be accessible through the admin UI.
-The client UI that is managed via the template will not show the publicly "purged" files.
-This can be implemented with a simple if block in the template.
-We can then extend the private purge date a week; so we have a buffer from which the remote admin interface can still have access to them before they are actually deleted.